CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 samples have too many SNPs.
 This function excludes entire samples, not just regions within a sample.
 The samples with excessive SNPs exceeding a user-specified limit are excluded from the snp list, snp matrix, and snpma.vcf files.

 There is also an indicator in the metrics file to identify the samples that have too many SNPs.
-A new column in the metrics.tsv file, ``Excluded_Sample``, indicates when a sample has been excluded from the snp matrix.
+A column in the metrics.tsv file, ``Excluded_Sample``, indicates when a sample has been excluded from the snp matrix.
 This column is normally blank.
 See :ref:`metrics-usage-label`.